top of page

 Our Origin Story

-Rubber Band Method® was founded by Kiara Armstrong, a Certified Massage Therapist (CMT), ERYT500 yoga educator, and trauma-informed practitioner, to help others access their innate capacity for healing through safe, purposeful touch.
-The method was born from Kiara’s deeply personal journey navigating a long-standing misdiagnosis of complex post-traumatic stress disorder (C-PTSD)—an experience that ultimately led her to explore body-based healing when conventional treatments failed.
+Rubber Band Method® was founded by Kiara Armstrong—Certified Massage Therapist (CMT), E-RYT 500 yoga educator, and trauma-informed practitioner—to help others access their innate capacity for healing through safe, purposeful touch.
+The method emerged from Kiara’s deeply personal experience with a long-standing misdiagnosis of complex post-traumatic stress disorder (C-PTSD)—a journey that led her to explore body-based healing when conventional treatments fell short.

-For nearly a decade, Kiara endured intense symptoms and harsh side effects from medical protocols intended for a condition she didn’t actually have.
-The accumulation of stress, trauma, and overmedication eventually resulted in a critical health crisis.
-It was then that a physician recognized the role chronic stress had played in her decline and recommended she turn toward holistic healing practices that addressed the body, not just the mind.
+For nearly a decade, Kiara endured intense symptoms and harsh side effects from treatments intended for a condition she didn’t have.
+The buildup of trauma, stress, and overmedication ultimately triggered a critical health crisis.
+It was only then that a physician identified the role chronic stress had played and encouraged her to explore healing practices that addressed the body—not just the mind.

-That advice became a turning point.
-Kiara immersed herself in nervous system-regulating practices like yoga, breathwork, meditation, and healing touch.
-Among these, it was safe and supportive touch that had the most profound impact.
-In moments of deep emotional destabilization, this kind of touch provided a sense of grounding, comfort, and safety—restoring her well-being in ways nothing else had.
+That advice changed everything.
+Kiara immersed herself in yoga, breathwork, meditation, and healing touch.
+Among these, it was safe, supportive touch that made the greatest impact.
+In moments of emotional overwhelm, this kind of contact offered grounding, comfort, and safety—restoring her sense of stability in ways nothing else had.
 Within months, she began to recover.

-Although Kiara had been exposed to the therapeutic power of touch from an early age—having grown up with a massage therapist parent—this lived experience transformed her understanding of how physical contact can support emotional healing.
-It also highlighted a major gap in modern yoga instruction: the absence of trauma-informed, consent-based, and anatomically sound hands-on techniques.
+Though raised by a massage therapist and exposed early to the therapeutic power of touch, this lived experience reshaped her understanding of its role in healing.
+It also revealed a glaring gap in yoga instruction: the lack of trauma-informed, consent-based, and anatomically sound approaches to hands-on assists.

-Determined to change that, Kiara began developing what would become Rubber Band Method®—a specialized system of yoga assists grounded in safety, consent, and purpose.
-Drawing on over a decade of experience teaching yoga, her background in massage therapy, dissection study, and extensive classroom feedback, she created a methodology that empowers yoga instructors to offer hands-on assists that are ethical, purposeful, and deeply supportive.
+Determined to fill that gap, Kiara began developing what would become Rubber Band Method®—a specialized system for yoga assists grounded in consent, biomechanics, and trauma sensitivity.
+Drawing on her background in massage therapy, cadaver dissection, thousands of hours of teaching, and real-time classroom feedback, she created a methodology that empowers yoga instructors to use hands-on assists ethically, adaptively, and with confidence.

 While RBM is informed by trauma sensitivity, it is not a clinical intervention or trauma treatment.